sequelize/sequelize/docs/migrations.md

   }
 )

-// or with options.first to put the column at the beginning of the table
+// or with first attribute to put the column at the beginning of the table
 // currently supports only in MySQL

 queryInterface.addColumn(
   'nameOfAnExistingTable',
   'nameOfTheNewAttribute',
-  Sequelize.STRING,
   {
+    type: Sequelize.STRING,
     first: true
   }
 )

-// or with options.after to put the column after a specific column
+// or with after attribute to put the column after a specific column
 // currently supports only in MySQL

 queryInterface.addColumn(
   'nameOfAnExistingTable',
   'nameOfTheNewAttribute',
-  Sequelize.STRING,
   {
+    type: Sequelize.STRING,
     after: 'nameOfAnExistingColumn'
   }
 )